 If you are invited to attend an interview for a teacher training course, your interviewers will be looking for you to demonstrate qualities expected of an applicant with the potential to train to teach, including:

-- An enthusiasm for your individual subject area;
+- An enthusiasm for your individual subject area, which you can instil in the young people you teach;

 - An ability to communicate effectively with individuals and groups;

-- A commitment to ensuring that children achieve their full potential.
+- A commitment to ensuring that children are kept safe and achieve their full potential.

 - Formal interview

-The task is about you and your communication skills and your ability to engage an audience.
-The session should last no longer than five minutes and you will be addressing a group of fellow applicants.
+The task is about your subject knowledge, your communication skills and your ability to engage an audience.
+The session should last no longer than five minutes and you will be addressing a group of fellow applicants and Tutors.

 The interviewers will be looking for you to include: